pjIowa/TNode/README.md

 <dd>3.
 Open psql, the command line interface for your PostgreSQL server. </dd>
 <dd>4.
 If your server is not password-secured, run the following command:  ALTER ROLE your_username WITH PASSWORD 'your_password'; </dd>
 <dd>5.
 If you haven't made a database yet,  run the following command: CREATE DATABASE your_db_name;</dd>
 <dd>6.
-Add a JSON dictionary with the keys: username, password and dbname, then add the values you just set.
+Add a JSON dictionary with the keys: username, password and dbname.
+Then set the values for these keys into the dictionary as you set before.</dd>
+<dd>7.
 Save the JSON dictionary to the file. </dd>
 </dl>
 * To run the app, you have to start the server.js file:
 <dl>